The Bankrate promise

-But maybe the issue is that you essentially can’t afford the home you currently have, so a downward rather than upward move is necessary.
+But maybe the issue is that you essentially can’t afford the home you currently have — a situation known as being “house poor” — so a downward rather than upward move is necessary.

 5. How long will a renovation take?

-Many people overlook the fact that renovation involves “a serious, long-term commitment in time and energy,” says Pathy of Keller Williams.
+Many people overlook the fact that renovation involves “a serious, long-term commitment in time and energy,” says Pathy of Compass.
 “They have to get their head around the process — time being the first and foremost consideration.”

 He’s not kidding.

-A kitchen remodel involving new countertops, cabinets, appliances and floors can stretch on for three to six months.
+A major kitchen remodel involving new countertops, cabinets, appliances and floors typically lasts as long as four months.
 If ductwork, plumbing or wiring has to be addressed, the job could take longer.
 A bathroom remodel can require two or three months, while a room addition can take a month or two.

 Pathy says you have to be ready to be very patient.
 “It’s very difficult to live in something that’s being renovated.”

 6. Will you earn back the upfront costs?